aleksandara/jsbus/README.markdown

 eventBus.publish(["my.event-one", "my.event-two"]);
 ```

 You can send data with a publish.
 You can get to the data by receiving the event in your callback.
+The data will be stored in `event.data`.

 ```javascript
 eventBus.subscribe("my.event", function(event) {